Montgomery County Public Schools

 - conducting GMAX tests biannually.

-A summary of the MCPS Maintenance Plan for each high school can be viewed here (link to Attachment A in memo).
+A summary of the MCPS Maintenance Plan for each high school can be viewed here.

 Due to the comprehensive, systemwide maintenance plan that is performed by FieldTurf, there are minimal, if any, additional maintenance responsibilities for local school staff.
 Local school staff predominantly scout high traffic areas, monitor the infill depth of the field, and identify tears.
 In certain instances, school staff perform the brushing, raking, and sweeping on the field.